henrylevesque/AI_Assisted_Analysis_Tool/README.md

 **Key Features:**
 - Run one or more vision models sequentially to avoid constant context switching
-- Run multiple replicates per image and record per-model Response_1..N
+- Run multiple replicates per image and record within-model Response_1..N
-- Compute per-model Consensus and Consensus_Confidence using modes: `exact`, `set`, or `fuzzy`
+- Compute within-model Consensus and Consensus_Confidence using modes: `exact`, `set`, or `fuzzy`
 - Fuzzy consensus uses `rapidfuzz` to cluster similar responses (install `rapidfuzz` to enable)
 - Progress bars (tqdm) and an optional inter-model `switch_delay` to allow operator/model switching
 - Output is an Excel file with a metadata sheet containing prompt, model(s), runs, duration, and environment info